 - Plan to spend some time exploring Port Renfrew which is the perfect Vancouver Island weekend getaway.

-Butchart Gardens are world famous botanical gardens and beautiful to visit at any time of year.
-An ideal day trip from nearby Victoria this is an absolute must for every visitor to Vancouver Island.
+Butchart Gardens are an absolute must for every visitor to Vancouver Island.

 Victoria – the capital of British Colombia